junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

     :width: 600
     :align: center

-* `grafana.ini` needs to be configured to enable SMTP (Simple Mail Transfer Protocol).
+* `grafana.ini` is located in `dias_kuksa/utils/cloud/connector-influxdb-grafana-deployment/grafana_config/` and needs to be configured to enable SMTP (Simple Mail Transfer Protocol).
 Simply speaking, this is to set a sender's Email account.
 In the case of Gmail, the address of SMTP host server is `smtp.gmail.com:465` (Click `here <https://domar.com/smtp_pop3_server>`_ to learn more about SMTP servers).
 Then set the sender's Email address, `user`, and password, `password`.
-To use a Gmail account, one needs to have 2FA enabled for the account and then create an APP password for `password` (Click `here <https://support.google.com/mail/answer/185833?hl=en-GB>`_ to find more about the APP password). `from_address` and `from_name` are set to change the sender's information in the receiver's perspective.
+To use a Gmail account, one needs to have 2FA enabled for the account and then create an APP password for `password` (Click `here <https://support.google.com/mail/answer/185833?hl=en-GB>`_ to learn more about the APP password). `from_address` and `from_name` are set to change the sender's information in the receiver's perspective.

     * At the time of writing this documentation, only the graph panel visualization supports alerts as stated `here <https://grafana.com/docs/grafana/latest/alerting/alerts-overview/>`_.